2015–16 Utah Utes women's basketball team

 The 2015–16 Utah Utes women's basketball team represented the University of Utah during the 2015–16 NCAA Division I women's basketball season.
-The Utes, were led by their first year head coach Lynne Roberts.
+The Utes were led by first-year head coach Lynne Roberts.
 They played their home games at the Jon M. Huntsman Center in Salt Lake City, Utah and were a member of the Pac-12 Conference.
 They finished the season 18–15, 8–10 in Pac-12 play to finish in seventh place.
 They lost in the first round of the Pac-12 women's tournament to California.
 They were invited to the Women's National Invitation Tournament, where they defeated Montana State and Gonzaga in the first and second rounds before losing to Pac-12 member Oregon in the third round.